RSlover521/Furnitures-O-Plenty/README.md

 ## 💾 Installation

 1. Download your preferred version from **[CurseForge](https://www.curseforge.com/minecraft/mc-mods/furnitures-o-plenty)** or **[Modrinth](https://modrinth.com/mod/furnitures-o-plenty)**.
-2. Make sure you have **Minecraft Forge** (or Fabric if supported) installed for your Minecraft version.
+2. Make sure you have **Minecraft Forge** installed for your Minecraft version.
 3. Place the mod `.jar` file into your `mods` folder.
 4. Launch Minecraft and enjoy your new furniture!